Meet energynautics:

 • Niclas Rhein studied power engineering at Mannheim University of Applied Sciences and earned his master’s degree in electrical engineering at RheinMain University of Applied Sciences.
 His studies focused on renewable energies and communication networked IT systems.

-• Atefeh joined Energynautics in July 2023 as an electrical engineer.
+• Victor joined Energynautics in July 2024

 Marketing, Events & Administration: